SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 </Accordion>

 <Accordion title="Accessing PUDO Locations via SFTP for local collect">
-  The PUDO SFTP (Secure File Transfer Protocol) integration involves establishing a secure connection that enables customers to securely connect to a location to pick up a CSV file containing all the Royal Mail PUDO locations.
+  The PUDO SFTP (Secure File Transfer Protocol) integration involves establishing a secure connection that enables data exchange between you and Intersoft.
+This integration facilitates the exchange of crucial information, such as drop-off locations, opening and closing times, and shipment tracking details in a secure manner.

   ## How it works